amyyytannn/telepot-bot/README.md

-Note: currently not sure if this is the latest version, randomly found it collecting dust in my Desktop so making it useful by sharing publicly.
+Note: currently not sure if this is the latest/working version, randomly found it collecting dust in my Desktop so making it useful by sharing publicly.
+Haffun